texhex/BiosSledgehammer/README.md

 TPM updates differ from other updates as they require a special From-To firmware file.
 This means, if the device is currently using version 7.40 and you want to update to 7.63, you require a firmware file exactly for this From-To combination (TPM20_7.40_to_TPM20_7.63).
 Together with the above noted limitation, selecting the correct firmware file can be tricky.

-Starting with [SoftPaq #SP87492](https://ftp.hp.com/pub/softpaq/sp87001-87500/sp87492.html), HP offers TPMConfig.exe v2 which can automatically select the correct From-To firmware with the parameter ``-s``.
+Starting with [SoftPaq #SP87492](https://ftp.hp.com/pub/softpaq/sp87001-87500/sp87492.html), HP offers TPMConfig64.exe v2 which can automatically select the correct From-To firmware with the parameter ``-s``.
 This is the method BIOS Sledgehammer uses, and to document this, the entry ``UpgradeFirmwareSelection==ByTPMConfig`` is used in ``TPM-Update.txt``.

+To allow TPMConfig64.exe to do this, it is required that the firmware files are in the same folder as the exe itself.
+As the SoftPaq stores these files in the subfolder \src by default, the configuration entry ``AdditionalFilesDirectory == src`` causes BIOS Sledgehammer to copy these files to the root of the temporary folder used during update.

 A TPM update also requires that BitLocker is turned off (as any BitLocker keys are lost during the upgrade), so BIOS Sledgehammer will check if the system drive C: is encrypted with BitLocker and starts an automatic decryption before executing the update.
 This works for Windows 10, but fails in Windows 7 as the required BitLocker PowerShell module does not exist.